AndrijaMa/streamlit/README.md

 # Streamlit app!
-Easy upload CSV files to Snowflake
+Easy way to upload CSV files to Snowflake